fivetran/hvr-connectors/databricks/README.md

 If set to '+cleanup' the connector will delete any files it finds in the folder during the 'check' phase that are not part of this integrate cycle.
 Note that to enable '+cleanup', HVR_DBRK_FILE_EXPR must be set to the value of Integrate /RenameExpression and the pathname specified by HVR_DBRK_FILE_EXPR must include {hvr_tbl_name} as an element in a folder, not just the file name.

 ## Burst table
 If HVR_DBRK_BURST_EXTERNAL_LOC is set, the script creates the burst table as an unmanaged table.
 Otherwise it creates the burst table as a managed table.
 The burst table is loaded using the COPY INTO sql.
 Burst tables are not dropped when the script is done.
-Before using an existing burst table, the scirpt checks to see if it needs to be re-created and, if so, drops the existing burst table.
+Before using an existing burst table, the script checks to see if it needs to be re-created and, if so, drops the existing burst table.
 The sql to create the burst table, and to truncate the burst table, is the same sql:  CREATE OR REPLACE TABLE ...

 ## Target is a replication copy
 To maintain a replication copy, the connector requires that the following ColumnProperties actions are defined.
 Note